-Net cash used in investing activities was \$0.4 million for the first three months of fiscal 2018, compared to a source of cash of \$13.9 million in the comparable prior year period.
-The Company did not have money invested short-term during the first quarter of fiscal 2018, while redemptions of short-term investments were \$15.0 million in the prior year period.
-Purchases of property and equipment decreased approximately \$0.7 million between the two periods as the Company had limited office relocation/refurbishment activities in the current year quarter.
+Net cash used in investing activities was \$4.2 million for the first six months of fiscal 2018, compared to a source of cash of \$17.8 million in the comparable prior year period.
+The primary use of cash in fiscal 2018 was cash used to acquire taskforce of approximately \$3.4 million, net of cash acquired.
+In the first six months of fiscal 2017, redemptions of short-term investments were \$20.0 million as the Company accumulated cash from maturing investments in preparation for its November 2016 tender offer.
+The Company did not have money invested short-term during the first half of fiscal 2018.
+Purchases of property and equipment decreased approximately \$1.5 million between the two periods as the Company had limited office relocation/refurbishment activities in the current year.